 The rest of the paper proceeds as follows.
 Since the analysis of this work involves a standard regulatory model in which the government chooses a policy to which the firms react, Sect.
 2 first characterizes firms' emissions and violation choices, given an increasing marginal penalty, a monitoring strategy and a supply of permits.
 Section 3 then characterizes the government choices of monitoring and permit supply (which together determine violation levels), given an increasing marginal penalty schedule.
 The analysis turns to a constant marginal penalty in Sect.
 4, where the cost-effectiveness of a constant marginal penalty and full compliance over any policy involving an increasing marginal penalty and noncompliance is established.
 Several issues that arise with incomplete information about firms' abatement costs are discussed in Sect.
 5. Tying the marginal penalty to the prevailing permit price allows the regulator to meet its environmental target cost-effectively without any information about the firms' abatement costs.
-However, dealing with incomplete information about abatement costs when the policy goal is to choose the optimal environmental target
+However, dealing with incomplete information about about about about firms' abatement costs are discussed in Sect.